 This category includes establishments for persons lacking a fixed address or for persons needing transitional shelter or assistance.
-Included are shelters for persons lacking a fixed address (such as homeless shelters or shelters for street youth), shelters for abused women and children, and transition homes or halfway houses for ex-inmates or persons on conditional release.
+Included are shelters for persons lacking a fixed address (such as homeless shelters or shelters for street youth), shelters for abused women and children, shelters for refugees and asylum seekers and transition homes or halfway houses for ex-inmates or persons on conditional release.

 This category includes lodging and rooming houses; hotels, motels and other establishments with temporary accommodation services; and other service collective dwellings.

 This category includes establishments such as a convent, seminary, monastery or religious commune which provide accommodations to members of a religious group.

 15 - Hutterite colonies

 This category includes a group of people of the Hutterite religion who live in dwellings that belong to the community and use their land for agricultural purposes.

 16 - Work camps

 This category includes establishments that provide accommodation to employees of an industry such as mining, logging or hydro construction, and are generally located in a remote area.
 A work camp usually consists of bunkhouses, tents or trailers.

 This category includes barracks and other buildings on a military base in Canada belonging to the Canadian Armed Forces.

 This category includes commercial vessels under Canadian registry in port or at sea on Census Day as well as Canadian Armed Forces and Coast Guard vessels.
 Also included are other government vessels such as research and exploration vessels.